Skip to navigation Skip to content

 • \\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-face-to-face.png check continuing qualification for primary payment, and reset mutual obligation requirements, reviews etc. as necessary.
 Note: if the customer has a partner who has also returned to Australia, this procedure will need to be done again to record the partner's return.
 Procedure ends here

-• No, an appointment is not required.
+• No, an appointment is not needed.
 Note: if the customer has a partner who has also returned to Australia, this procedure will need to be done again to record the partner's return.
 Procedure ends here

 FHA customer returns to Australia

 Table 3: This table describes the steps to follow to finalise the return to Australia for a FHA customer.
+For Farmer Assistance hotline staff only.

 Step